Harrison, like many of Canberra’s newer suburbs, cops a bit of flack for being, well, so brand new.

 Harrison is named after city planner Peter Harrison, who played an important role in reviving Walter Burley Griffin’s plans for Canberra.

 Harrison is also a suburb of historical significance.
 Built in the 19th century, Gungaderra rural homestead and parts of Well Station Road are examples of what life was like for early European settlers before modern transport.

 Shops and eateries

-While Harrison doesn’t have a dedicated local shops, there are a few retailers and restaurants on the ground floor of the apartment developments on the Harrison side of Flemington Road.
+While Harrison doesn’t have dedicated local shops, there are a few retailers and restaurants on the ground floor of the apartment developments on the Harrison side of Flemington Road.

 Walk across to the Franklin side of Flemington Road for shops like Woolworths and The Meadows Original Frozen Custard.
 And of course, Gungahlin Town Centre is just a short drive away if you need to do more than a basic supermarket run.

 Places of interest and things to do